Babe Pratt Trophy: History

-The Babe Pratt Trophy was first awarded for the 1972–73 season as the Premier's Trophy.
+The trophy was first awarded for the 1972–73 season as the Premier's Trophy.
 After the death of Hall of Fame defenceman and Canucks goodwill ambassador Babe Pratt, the trophy was renamed in honour of him for the 1989–90 season.
-Originally, the trophy's recipient was decided by local media, but is now decided by fan vote.
+Originally, the trophy's recipient was decided by local media, but is now decided by a fan vote.

-The most prolific award winners in the trophy's history have been:
+The most prolific award winners in trophy's history have been: